alleappio/dotfiles/README.md

 ## Install:

 ### Dependencies:
-The packages used by this configuration are:
+The packages used by this configuration are listed in `arch_pkglist.txt`:
-- fastfetch
-- tmux
-- kitty
-- nvim
-- nerd-fonts
-- stow
-- terminator
-- hyprland
-- waybar
-- swaybg
-- swaync

 ### Install:
 To install all the configs: